I breathe in.

 I breathe out.
 For desired results, repeat 17'280 times per 24 hours.

 My face turned swollen, and if I were allowed a reflection, my skin was most probably purple, or a dark shade of blue.
 Blue.
 I miss blue; the color of the ocean, of a pretty dress.
 The color of the sky, and the flash of bird's wings.
 Red.
 Red was the color of my bleeding lip.
 Dripping dripping dripping down the side of my face.
 The silver of a knife had gleamed across my chest.
 The warmth of my own blood soaked my rags.
-The rags I wear to this day.
+The rags I wear every day.
 They have not been washed.
 I have only felt water once a week in my time here.
 Once a week we are allowed a bucket of frigid cloudy water to clean ourselves.
 Here's the catch; a drop of red will be spilled for every drop of water.
 My sanity is kept through the transfer of ink to paper.
 The words I write down; these words are my only friends.
-512, 514, 515 friends I can count.
+513, 514, 515 friends I can count.
 I'm a popular person.
 No one ever told me why I was sent away, but it's not too hard to guess.
 My mother wouldn't touch me, my father couldn't speak to me, my class mates were scared of me.
 Maybe it will change when I leave?
 Maybe they realized how much they missed me while I was away.
 Maybe, just maybe, I'll be welcomed back lovingly.
 The screams are starting up again; night is falling.
 I should rest before my big day tomorrow.
 I'm smiling right now, smiling from ear to ear; I'm excited.
 Goodbye friends; I'll see you soon!

 The next day

 We dragged her out of the cell, but ended up getting a gurney anyway.
 The day before, a couple of the guards had told her she would be let out today, but I guess she's forgotten their promise already.
 Usually she's fairly cooperative, I wonder if the small, sane part in the back of her barely-there consciousness is aware of what is really happening.
-The two men that came to fetch the prisoner with me strap her limbs down tight so that she can't escape, or roll of and hurt herself.
+The two men that accompany me fetch the prisoner, strapping her limbs down tight so that she can't escape, or roll of and hurt herself.
 Her soft, white scrubs make her look more like a nurse than a patient.
 She was so pretty in the pictures we saw of her from before the incident, I wonder what triggered her.
 Or maybe she was insane all along, and no one cared enough to notice.
 Her school records state that she did well in school, but was a bit of an outcast.
 One time at home, as well, she called child services, but when they investigated her family, it looked like she'd made everything up.
 Perhaps she was crazy.
 Oh well, the matter doesn't concern me; I'm just here to move her to the finishing room.
 The finishing room; what a morbid sounding place.
 They might name it something less obvious, but then by the time you've condemned yourself to that fate, you can't care too much, can you?

 "Hey Morgan, what did she do to get here exactly?"
 I ask the man